whoschek/bzfs/README.md

 --delete-dst-datasets --delete-dst-snapshots`

-* Replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots are replicated regardless of when they were created:
+* Replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of when they were created:

 ` bzfs tank1/foo/bar tank2/boo/bar --recursive
 --include-snapshot-regex '.*_daily'
 --include-snapshot-times-and-ranks '7 days ago..*' 'latest 7'`

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots are not deleted regardless of when they were created:
+* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created:

 ` bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots --include-snapshot-regex '.*_daily'